 If you are ready to buy a half or whole pig share, look no further.
 You will get the best deal on prime pastured pork, and can have your share cut up however you want.
-We have shares available 3 to 4 times per year, unlike many other farms, to give you maximum flexibility.
+We have shares available nearly monthly, unlike many other seasonal farms who do not breed their own stock.
+This gives you the maximum flexibility to stock your freezer as soon as you see a month's supply left.

 You can put a deposit on your share at any time.
-Be sure to reserve your share at least a month in advance!
+Be sure to reserve your share at least a month in advance to give your butcher time to finish hanging, chilling, cutting, grinding, mixing, stuffing, brining, smoking, packing, and finally - deep freezing.

 You get the best price